-Policy H-1: Countywide Need
+Policy H-1: Housing Needs

-Each jurisdiction, as part of its Comprehensive Plan housing analysis, will need to address affordability and the condition of existing housing supply as well as its responsibility to accommodate its share of the countywide need for affordable housing as defined in policy H-1.
-In order for each jurisdiction to address its share of the countywide housing need for extremely low-, very low-, and low-income housing, a four-step approach should be followed:
+Each jurisdiction, as part of its comprehensive plan housing analysis, will need to plan for and accommodate its share of the countywide housing needs as defined in policy H-1 and articulated in Tables H-1 and H-2.
+In order for each jurisdiction to address its share of the countywide housing needs for moderate-, low-, very low-, and extremely low-income housing, as well as permanent supportive housing and emergency housing, a five-step approach should be followed:

-- 1. Conduct a housing inventory and analysis; - 2.
-Implement policies and strategies to equitably meet housing needs; - 3.
-Measure results and provide accountability; and - 4.
-Adjust strategies to meet housing needs.
+- 1. conduct a housing inventory and analysis; - 2. implement policies and strategies to meet housing needs equitably; - 3. review comprehensive plans; - 4. monitor and report; and - 5. adjust strategies to meet housing needs.